Brendobrien/code2025Q4/amazon-bdays/README.md

 B
 Rename columns to "First Name,Last Name,Birthday,Email"
 Add B&G column with "X" to Amazon B&G 🎁 and add to contacts-amazon.csv
+Might need to add a "," to the end of the file

 C
-Change all "Birthday"s to the current year (i.e "2025")
+Change all "Birthday"s to the previous year (i.e "2025")
 split into 4 files by date - (Q1, Q2, etc.)
+This will show the "git diff" to see what's changed - commit that then change to current year (i.e. "2026") and commit again
 ```

 ### 03 RUN CHROME EXTENSION